 Tertullian wrote of the doctrine: “I believe because it is impossible.”

 These were days of great heresies in the Church because of the doctrine of the Trinity.
 Since there was no accepted doctrine which represented the united official view of the Church, it was difficult to decide who was the heretic and who was orthodox.
 The situation became so critical that at length the government was forced to intervene.
-The Emperor Constantine called a general council of the Church at Nicaea in a.d.
-325 He attended the conference himself.
+The Emperor Constantine called a general council of the Church at Nicaea in ad 325.
+He attended the conference himself.

 At that time the burning question was the true nature of Christ.
-Did one say, “Glory be to the Father, and to the Son, and to the Holy Ghost,” or “Glory to the Father, through the Son, in the Holy Ghost”?
+Did one say, “Glory be to the Father, and to the Son, and to the Holy Ghost”, or “Glory to the Father, through the Son, in the Holy Ghost”?

 Athanasius and his followers were considered orthodox while Arius and his supporters were labelled heretic.